Aghajari/AXrLottie/README.md

 ```
 you can load lottie file from following sources :
 - File
-- Json (String)
+- JSON (String)
-- Url
+- URL
 - Assets
 - Resource
 - InputStram

-lottie will cache animations and files
+lottie will cache animations/files by default.
 you can disable cache in AXrLottieDrawable Builder

 ### Output